xiffy/rsspy/README.md

 As the name implies it's written in python and uses flask, jinja, feedparser, sqlite

-a (sometimes) running example can be found at: http://rsspy.xiffy.nl/recent and http://rsspy.xiffy.nl/feed/20
+a running example can be found at: https://rss.xiffy.nl/recent and https://rss.xiffy.nl/feed/20

 RSS Feeds, maar dan helemaal anders